faridzy/laravel-advance/readme.md

 <p>Administrator folder for backend procces.
 <p>Frontend folder for frontend proccess.
 <p>Helpers folder for functional class when your app need.
-<p>Common folder for config your app and folder sharing.
+<p>common folder for config your app and folder sharing.

 #Installation
 **composer install